elv1n/para-speak/README.md

 **Note**: Para-speak is in its early stages and available on macOS only.
 Many decisions are still being made, and it will mature over time.

-## Goals

-- **Fast**: Rust-based with optimized audio pipeline, minimal latency
-- **Lightweight**: Models load on-demand and release when idle to minimize resource usage
-- **Flexible**: Advanced keyboard shortcuts with sequences, combinations, and double-tap support
-- **Practical**: Accurate enough for a daily use

 ## Quick Start

 ```bash